Dermatitis Compensation Claims

 Various working conditions are known to be the cause of diagnoses of the illness in adults and when your employer is liable for you developing the condition, you are likely to be eligible to make a claim for dermatitis compensation.

 Work-related dermatitis or occupational dermatitis may be caused by exposure to irritants such as dusts, enzymes or chemicals at the workplace.
 If you work in an industry which involves you working in direct contact with these substances and if you have not been provided with proper protective equipment or training relating to the correct safety measures to employ, you may be at risk of developing work-related dermatitis.

 Some of the common causes of occupational dermatitis include contact with oils, fungi and plants, coolants, soaps and chemicals.
 The range of occupations that we have worked with for dermatitis claims includes hairdressers, hospital staff, factory workers, printers, cleaners, kitchen workers, engineers and mechanics.
-But no matter what type of environment or profession you work in, if you have developed dermatitis and you feel that your employer was at fault, contact us today for a free case assessment.
-Our experienced solicitors can let you know within minutes if you have a valid claim.
+But no matter what type of environment or profession you work in, if you have developed dermatitis and you feel that your employer was at fault, call 0800 678 1410 today for a free case assessment.
+A fully trained legal adviser can let you know within minutes if you have a valid claim.

 There are different forms of dermatitis that can be diagnosed and understanding which type you have can help to prove the cause of the condition, which will be invaluable in seeking compensation from your employer.
 The following are the different types of dermatitis:

 - Allergic Contact Dermatitis involves reaction with antibodies and allergens

 - Irritant Contact Dermatitis is caused as a result of being exposed to detergents and other irritating chemicals

 - Atopic Dermatitis is an allergic type reaction which causes asthma, dry skin and hay fever